joeljacobm/rouletteapi/README.md

 * Currently supports straight up, colour and odd/even bets.
 More bet types can be added when required (configurable).
 * When all the players in a room are ready, spin occurs.
 Bets can't be placed after the player is ready.
 * After a spin, the result of the round is posted to the API server and players are moved to the next round.
 * Players can retrieve their results for a round.
+The result includes total return, win/loss, player's bet selection and the bet result.
-* Also provides endpoint for retrieving the rooms, room status, player status.
+* Also provides endpoint for retrieving the rooms, room status, player status, all players.

 ## API Methods